25 Cognitive Biases That Explain the Irrational Behaviour of Consumers

 20. Peak-end rule

-Why does a bad ending ruin a good holiday in our memory?
+Why does a negative ending overshadow an otherwise nice holiday in our memories?

 Example